aws-samples/aws-online-data-migration-workshop/module3/README.md

 7. At the top of the screen click on the **See execution details** button to view the progress of the transfer

-8. The task will go through four phases, where it will first compare the files in the source location with what’s stored in the target.
+8. The task will go through a few phases, where it will first compare the files in the source location with what’s stored on the target before sending the new or updated files.
 In this lab there are approx 10,000 files to be transferred so the launching phase may take a moment or two before switching to the transferring state.